 Am I able to participate in Research Days as a distance education student?

 The GW School of Nursing and Milken Institute School of Public Health provide opportunities for distance education students in their programs to participate in Research Days.
 If you are a student in either of these programs, please submit your abstract to the April 5 event.
-If you are a distance education student at the Milken Institute School of Public Health, please review additional guidance provided on the school's website.
+If you are a distance education student at the Milken Institute School of Public Health, please review additional guidance provided on the school's website (you will be prompted to log-in with your GW NetID and password).

 Which day of Research Days will I present on (what day do I fall into)?